Omrironen4/code-refactor/README.md

 # code-refactor-homework-1
-First homework assignment on gitlab
+First homework assignment on gitlab by Omri Ronen